Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Be willing to experiment.

-Often when a prospective client starts pushing you to reduce your fee with an "I really want to do this, but can't afford it" story, it's more about their priorities and choices than whether or not they have the money.
-And as a new coach it is easy to fall for this story.
+Often when a prospective client starts pushing you to reduce your fee with an "I really want to do this, but can't afford it" story.

-On two occasions early in my coaching career, anxious to sign up the client and believing their story, I seriously
+On two occasions early in my coaching career, anxious to sign up clients and believing their story, I seriously discounted my fee.
+During the coaching process I discovered that the clients were actually in a much better position financially than I was at that time.

 In the first instance the client was saving for an extended overseas holiday and in the second carrying out major house renovations.